+Description Bitmap describing the step-bound fixing strategy during MISLP

+Туре Integer

-Description Bitmap describing the step-bound fixing strategy during MISLP Туре Integer Values Bit Meaning 0 Fix step bounds on structural SLP variables which are not in coefficients.
-1 Fix step bounds on all structural SLP variables.
-2 Fix step bounds on SLP variables appearing only in coefficients.
-3 Fix step bounds on SLP variables appearing in coefficients.
-Note At any node (including the initial and optimal nodes) it is possible to fix the step bounds of classes of variables so that the variables themselves will not change.
-This may help with convergence, but it does increase the chance of a local optimum because of excessive artificial restrictions on the variables.
-Default value 0 Affects routines XSLPglobal See also XSLP_M IPALGORITHM, XSLP_MIPRELAXSTEPBOUNDS
+Values Bit Meaning

+Note classes converç Fix step bounds on structural SLP variables which are not in coefficients.
+Fix step bounds on all structural SLP variables.
+Fix step bounds on SLP variables appearing only in coefficients.
+Fix step bounds on SLP variables appearing in coefficients. node (including the initial and optimal nodes) it is possible to fix the step bounds of s of variables so that the variables themselves will not change.
+This may help with gence, but it does increase the chance of a local optimum because of excessive al restrictions on the variables.

+Default value 0

+Affects routines XSLPg lobal

+See also XSLP_MIPALGORITHM, XSLP_MIPRELAXSTEPBOUNDS